imagibee/Gigantor/README.md

 }
 Console.Write('\n');

-// At this point the index is done and can be used if (indexer.LastError.Length == 0) {
+// At this point the index is done, partial results can be used prior to completion if (indexer.LastError.Length == 0) {
     Console.WriteLine($"Found {indexer.LineCount} lines");
 }